cn-tubug/Lenovo-T480-OpenCore/README.md

 **Status: Working under OpenCore 0.7.3**

 Forked from EETAgent repo.
-First Hackintosh, i updated every kernel extension and config.plist in order to work with OpenCore 0.7.3 .
-Tested on macOS Big Sur 11.6.
-This README is still under construction.
-Only works with APFS volume.
+Stable on Big Sur 11.6, updated kernel extensions (20/09/2021).
+Not tested on Catalina, but will probably work without any problems.

 <img align="right" src="./Other/README_Resources/ThinkPad.gif" alt="T480 macOS" width="430">